 - 1) This component of the regional programme resulted in producing several important and unique knowledge products such as the Regional HDR on AIDS, capacity building in UNDP and partner organizations, and creation of an active CoP.
-The overall regional programme result in this area could be described as CAPACITY BUILDING (outcome). - 2) The regional programme contributed to the ENHANCED EFFECTIVENESS OF NATIONAL RESPONSES TO HIV/AIDS (impact). - 3) The regional programme's contribution to the expected impact was very modest compared to its contribution to national GF-funded projects in the seven countries where UNDP became a Principal Recipient.
+The overall regional programme result in this area could be described as CAPACITY BUILDING (outcome). - 2) The regional programme contributed to the ENHANCED EFFECTIVENESS OF NATIONAL RESPONSES TO HIV/AIDS (impact).

-42 Belarus, Bosnia and Herzegovina, Montenegro, Tajikistan, and Turkmenistan
+45 Belarus, Bosnia and Herzegovina, Montenegro, Tajikistan, and Turkmenistan

-43 Kyrgyzstan and Uzbekistan
+46 Kyrgyzstan and Uzbekistan

-- 4) The country offices' relatively low level of satisfaction with the regional programme's HIV/AIDS advisory services is an important message that should be further explored with consideration of the existing capacities and real needs of the COs and the actual capacity of the BRC HIV/AIDS practice. - 5) UNDP should build on its strengths and look for synergies between the regional programme's HIV/AIDS component and GF-supported country programmes, where UNDP country offices are Principal Recipients.
+- 3) The regional programme's contribution to the expected impact was very modest compared to its contribution to national GF-funded projects in the seven countries where UNDP became a Principal Recipient. - 4) UNDP should build on its strengths and look for synergies between the regional programme's HIV/AIDS component and GF-supported country programmes, where UNDP country offices are Principal Recipients.